MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

 1. SQL Server as a hierarchical data store

    Data is stored as hierarchical data in IMS.
 IMSql uses the same model on SQL Server.
-This model enables IMSql to take advantage of the high performance of relational databases and logically implement the hierarchical segments from IMS.
-It also enables the system to scale independently with segments.
+This model lets IMSql take advantage of the high performance of relational databases and logically implement the hierarchical segments from IMS.
+It also lets the system scale independently with segments.
 The segment data is stored in raw EBCDIC format, so it doesn't need to be converted for the application.
 By using SQL platform as a service (PaaS), IMSql can take advantage of the underlying HA/DR capabilities that are provided by Azure.

 1. DL/I call API

-   - The IMSql API ensures that the COBOL IMS DL/I calls are translated to equivalent SQL queries.
+   The IMSql API ensures that the COBOL IMS DL/I calls are translated to equivalent SQL queries.
 It then fetches the data and returns it back to the application program in the expected format.
-   - IMSql also tracks the Program position on the Table record to perform the create, read, update, and delete (CRUD) operations, like the hierarchical DB.
-   - IMSql can create SQL stored procedures during compilation to respond to performance-intensive DL/I calls.
+IMSql also tracks the Program position on the Table record to perform the create, read, update, and delete (CRUD) operations, like the hierarchical DB.
+IMSql can create SQL stored procedures during compilation to respond to performance-intensive DL/I calls.

 1. Raincode JCL